200sc/bebop/README.md

 See: https://github.com/RainwayApp/bebop

 In progress.
-Testdata largely from above project.
+Valid testdata largely from above project.